temurchichua/temurchichua/resume.md

 ### Public Speeches:

+-  GMAP Conference- Gwangju, South Korea | October 2023
+    - Invited as a Guest Speaker to the international forum under the theme of The Age of Artificial Intelligence hosted by Gwangju Media Art Platform (G.MAP) and sponsored by UNESCO.
+    - Delivered a Keynote Address on "Navigating Through the Risks and Rewards of Artificial Intelligence"
+    - Discussed AI's possibilities, responsibilities, dangers, and ethics.
+    - Engaged in panel discussions and shared insights on the latest trends and challenges in AI.

 - Talking about AI - Spotlight Tech Tbilisi | May 2023
   - Co-speaker: Luka Chkhetiani
   - Discussed AI's possibilities, responsibilities, dangers, and ethics.

 - Georgian Natural Language Processing - DataFest Tbilisi
   - Presented the NLP toolset and its applications for various research and analysis.

 - Using Natural Language Processing against Fake News and Spread of Misinformation - Democracy Tech Entrepreneur Fellowship, June 2021 - Copenhagen, Denmark

 - Share with one to share with many - TEDx Tbilisi, July 2015
   - Emphasized the importance of sharing resources and knowledge for collective improvement.

 ### As Trainer:
+- TechCamp organized by Clevertone and TechPark - Bakuriani, Georgia | 16 September 2023
+  - Conducted a Series of lectures with high school kids to raise awareness about AI and its applications.
+  - Held a workshop on the basics of data processing and Machine Learning.
+  - Trained various Machine Learning models with the students.

 - TechCamp organized by Clevertone and TechPark - Zugdidi, Georgia | 11 August 2023
   - Conducted Series of lectures with High-School kids to raise awareness about AI and its applications.
   - Held a workshop on basics of data processing and Machine Learning.
   - Trained various Machine Learning models with the students.

 - AI Week in TechnoPark - Telavi, Georgia | March 2023
   - Organized 5 days of lectures, workshops, and activities to raise awareness about AI.
   - Taught students the basics of Machine Learning and how AI works responsibly.

 - Automate Boring Stuff with Python - Google Developers Group | December 2022
   - Conducted a lecture and workshop on data processing and automation using Google services.

 - Open Lecture about Python - Ilia State University cyber-laboratory "Unilab" | November 2021
   - Introduced the audience to programming basics and facilitated a workshop on efficient Python coding.